 support the work of this congregation and of the Evangelical Lutheran Church in America through contributions of their time, abilities, and financial support as biblical stewards.

-C8.05.
+*C8.05.
 Membership in this congregation shall be terminated by any of the following:

 death;